 The most popular shorts length for women was the Bermuda Short.
 These came to about 3 inches above the knee, again with high waists and side zip seams.
 They could fit rather loose and baggy, just like pedal pusher pants, or more fitted and slimming (much like Bermuda shorts available today).

-Short soften did not have pockets (they added to much bulk to a slim silhouette) but some had ornamental pockets that had angled slit pockets.
-The ad on the left is an example of angled pockets.
+Shorts often did not have pockets (they added to much bulk to a slim silhouette) but some had ornamental or faux pockets that were angled slits.
+The ad on the left is an example of shorts with angled pockets.